toddbranch/ECE382/notes/L20/index.md

             - Not enough to just get something working on a lab or survive a HW
             - You need to **understand** what's going on
             - I have high expectations for you and that's not going to change
-- Give me some time on the Labs with Dr. York out
+- Give me some time on the Labs

 Ok, so we're through the first big block.
 In previous years, assembly was all we did during this class.
-But this year I'm expecting you to learn even more and move even faster.
+But this year we're expecting you to learn even more and move even faster.
 These next 5 lessons used to be the first 5 lessons of ECE383.

 We've learned about the MSP430 and its instruction set.
 We've learned some assembly programming constructs and implemented a few programs.
 We've learned about some of the subsystems on our chip and used SPI.